Facts About Selective Outrage: 13 Truths You Need to Know

 When bullies manufacture outrage, it’s not about being right.
 It’s about controlling others’ perception of you.

-What are the benefits of SA?
+What are the benefits of selective outrage?

 • It helps your bullies to project their bad behavior onto you more successfully.